Structured Data

 byteorder

-⮳ can reverse the significant bytes of structured data.
-This may be necessary when receiving information over the network, such that bytes received are from another system.
+⮳ is a library for reading/writing numbers in big-endian and little-endian.
+It can reverse the significant bytes of structured data.
+This may be necessary when receiving information over the network, when bytes received are from another system.